"We're ready to believe you!"

 the genre is in fact Older Than Feudalism

-starting with Letter to Sura
+starting with the letter To Sura

 by Pliny the Younger.